Texts related to the research summarized above

 And if we want a global view of the adventure of human thought and how it conceived its own evolution since its origins, read the texts of Jean Chaline, paricularly:

 Un million de générations.
-Aux sources de l’humanité.
-Seuil.2000
+Aux sources de l’humanité

 And especially: